-* Youth research shows developing positive racial/ethnic identity is directly linked to higher academic achievement, resiliency and self-esteem as well as improved behavior and social skills.
+* Research shows developing positive racial/ethnic identity is directly linked to higher achievement, resiliency and self-esteem as well as improved behavior and social skills.
 Using artistic tools, like documentary film, has been found to be uniquely impactful on positive racial identity development.

-* Researchers found "racial pride" is the single most important factor in protecting black students in the face discrimination.
+* Researchers found "racial pride" is the single most important factor for psychological protection in the face discrimination.

-* Back to Natural encourages dialogue between generations, promoting connection, engagement and healing.
+* Back to Natural encourages dialogue, promotes connection, engagement and healing.

-* The optional healing based workshop encourages a sense of belonging, positive self-reflection and resiliency in the face of racial oppression as well as encourages empathy and compassion for others.
+* The optional workshop encourages a sense of belonging, positive self-reflection and resiliency in the face of racial oppression as well as encourages empathy and compassion for others.